RachWalm/dog-api/TESTING.md

 ## Automated testing

 Some automated testing was performed in posts.testing.py.
 It was adapted from the walkthrough to take account of the slightly different model.
+These tests pass when run locally with an appropriate database.

 ## User stories